exercism/bash/concepts/commands-and-arguments/introduction.md

 ```

 In this example, we execute the _command_ `bash` and tell it to read the script that we gave as an _argument_.
-When we do it like this, the `#!` line is just a _comment_, Bash does not do anything at all with it.
+When we do it like this, the `#!` line is just a _comment_.

 Alternatively, we can give our scripts executable permissions.
-With this method, instead of calling Bash manually, we can execute the script as an application:
+With this method we can execute the script like any other executable instead of calling Bash manually:

 ```bash
 $ chmod +x myscript  # Mark the file as executable.